Viana Do Castelo The North, Portugal Travel Guide

 Viana do Castelo has separate areas, each with its own character.

-All it's generally safe in these areas.
+All most areas are safe.
 Exercise standard precautions against petty theft in crowded tourist areas, especially during festivals.

 Historic Center: Best access to attractions, train, buses; lively.
 Riverside: Close to train, easy walk to center; relaxed.
 Santa Luzia: Funicular access; quiet.
 Cabedelo: Ferry/car to city; quieter.
 Outskirts: Peace and quiet; car needed.